 Before the viva voce examination takes place the Head of School should first inform the Examiners, the student and the Supervisor that they intend to attend.
 The Examiners may request that the Head of School attend a viva voce examination.

 If the viva voce is held online, the candidate may request that they have a supporter/observer present with them either for the entire viva, and/or for the communication of the decision.
 This individual must not contribute in any way to the viva, and must be introduced to all participants on camera at the start.

 6. Purpose of viva

-It will test the candidate’s acquaintance with the general literature of the subject, knowledge of the relation of the work to the wider field of which it is a part, and the respects in which the work advances, modifies, or otherwise affects this wider field of scholarship.
+This will normally include questions and discussion designed to: ascertain that the thesis embodies the candidate’s own research; clarify aspects of the research presented in the thesis to ensure understanding; test the candidate’s general comprehension of the field of study within which the subject of the thesis falls; test the candidate’s acquaintance with the general literature of the subject, knowledge of the relation of the work to the wider field of which it is a part, and determine the respects in which the work advances, modifies, or otherwise affects this wider field of scholarship.

 7. Completion of Joint Report Form